bgrins/spectrum/README.md

     });
     </script>

-### jQuery Plugin Repository
+### npm

-Spectrum is registered as a jQuery plugin on the jQuery plugin repository here: http://plugins.jquery.com/spectrum/
+Spectrum is registered as package with npm.
+It can be installed with:

+    npm install spectrum-colorpicker

 ### Bower